yasinakbulut25/Landing-Page-Project/README.md

-#  First Internship Project at Jotform
+#  Landing Page Project at Jotform

 I coded the landing page project, my first internship project at Jotform, which I started as a UI Developer intern.